Billy Bevan

-Billy Bevan (born William Bevan Harris, 29 September 1887 – 26 November 1957) was an Australian-born vaudevillian, who became an American film actor.
-He appeared in more than 250 American films between 1916 and 1950.
+Billy Bevan (born William Bevan Harris; 29 September 1887 – 26 November 1957) was an Australian-born vaudevillian who became an American film actor.
+He appeared in more than 250 American films from 1916 to 1952.
+He died just before new audiences discovered him in Robert Youngson's silent-comedy compilations.
+The Youngson films mispronounce his name as "Be-VAN"; Bevan himself offered the proper pronunciation in a Voice of Hollywood reel in 1930: "Bevan" rhyming with "seven".